spotinst/help/src/docs/ocean/tutorials/manage-virtual-node-groups.md

 > Notes:
 > - Click the three dots on the right to select which columns to display in the list.
-> - Use the search box to filter items in the list or search for a specific Virtual Node Group.
+> - Use the search box to filter items in the list or search for a specific virtual node group.
-> - To view the configuration details of a Virtual Node Group, click on its Name.
+> - To view the configuration details of a virtual node group, click on its Name.

 ## Create a Virtual Node Group

-1. Click **Create VNG** in the Virtual Node Groups tab.
+1. Click **Create VNG** in the virtual node groups tab.

 ![import-or-manual](https://github.com/user-attachments/assets/63cb8805-eb79-449c-858e-dc3d483bb473)